Jessybrenens/Test/DRAFT/Chapter09.md

 It was essentially what Sophia had hoped for—Elian joining their effort willingly.
 But Mira still hesitated, aware of the complexities involved.
 "Your father will be implicated directly.
 He'll likely face criminal charges if we succeed."

 "I know."
-Something like grief passed across Elian's features before his expression settled into resolve.
+His mouth twitched, a shadow crossing his face before his jaw set firm.
 "I made my peace with that possibility years ago, when I first found evidence of his involvement in New Valencia."

 Mira studied him, searching for any sign of deception or hidden agenda.
 She found only determination and what appeared to be genuine ethical conviction.
 Either Elian Reeves was sincere in his opposition to his father's actions, or he was an exceptionally skilled actor.